-Unless terminated or extended, this Agreement covers the period July 1, 2023, through June 30, 2026.
-Subrecipients' costs shall be expended by June 30, 2026.
+Unless terminated or extended, this Agreement covers the period July 1, 2023 through June 30, 2026.
+Subrecipients costs shall be expended by June 30, 2026 and should retain all records for a period of five years beyond date of last grant expenditure.